Friends of the Waterfront

 What you can do ...

 1. Talk with everyone you know about this.
-Many people don't even know about it.
-Others may not believe the city could entertain such a proposal.
-Urge people to actively oppose granting this rezone request.
+Many people don't even know about it; others may not believe the city could actually approve such a proposal.
+Urge people to actively support the park initiative.
 Send the address of this website to others.

 2. Email, write or phone the Olympia City Council (citycouncil@ci.olympia.wa.us; 900 Plum St SE, Olympia, WA 98501; 360-753-8569).
 It doesn't have to be long, or fancy; just tell them what you think.